Historic & Archaeological Sites of Oconto County

 Outside Mountain on old Hwy 32

-This is the last original fire tower of nineteen standing on its original location in the Nicolet National Forest.
-Restored in 1994.
-Yes, you can climb the tower.
+This is the last original fire tower from a total of nineteen standing on its original location in the Nicolet National Forest.
+Restored in 1994, it’s still open to the public to climb the tower.

 B N A Pk | National Register of Historic Lookouts